orbisgis/lczexplore/docs/articles/joss/paper.md

 ```

-By default, the column of the new categories is named "grouped",
+By default, the column where the new categories are stored is named `"grouped"`,
-but you can set it with the argument `outCol`.
+but it can be set with the argument `outCol`.

+It is the possible to perform the same analysis as on standard LCZ classifications,
-You can then perform the same analysis, as shown in the following example :
+as shown in the following example :

 ```r
 showLCZ(redonOSMgrouped, column="grouped",repr="alter",
         title="Regrouped Categories for the city of Redon",